Omar-Safwat/ML_Algorithms_Python/README.md

 # ML_Algorithms_Python
-Custom written Machine Learning algorithms from scratch for practice, in python
+Coded Machine Learning algorithms from scratch for practice, in python